Frequently Asked Questions

 St. Pierre and Miquelon is the French territory 19 kilometers from the Burin Peninsula, on the south coast of the island of Newfoundland.
 You can reach St. Pierre and Miquelon by ferry or air.

-There are two ferries from Fortune and neither carry automobiles.
+There is a passenger ferry from Fortune - no automobiles.
 Reservations are recommended at all times.

 Toll Free: 1-800-563-2006